Want to learn how to make money blogging? With so many people working from home, blogging has surged in popularity around the world.

 Unlike the first two monetization methods on this list, creating a digital product entails more of an investment.
 You’ll either be investing money, time, or both, depending on the product.

-If you’re creating a simple spreadsheet or short e-book for your audience to buy, it won’t be that much of an investment.
-But if you’re creating an in-depth course or a mobile app, it could potentially take months of your time and thousands of dollars to develop.
+Creating a simple spreadsheet or short e-book for your audience to buy won’t be that much of an investment.
+But if you’re creating an in-depth course or a mobile app, it could take months and thousands of dollars to develop.

 You could invest all that only to have your product flop.
 On the flip side, if it’s a huge success, you can make tens or even hundreds of thousands of dollars from your product.